-In this setting, “writer” and ”author” are not synonyms but actually mean two different things–as reflected in a 2001 email from a medical communications firm to a drug industry client.
+In ghostwriting, “writer” and ”author” actually mean two different things–as reflected in a 2001 email from a medical communications firm to a drug industry client.
 “I don’t know that any decision has been made about who is going to write the manuscript (not to be confused with who is going to be the author(s) of the manuscript … ),” the email said.

 Ghostwritten articles can have a significant impact on… physician prescribing practices.
 When prominent physicians and scientists lend their names to an article, it raises the credibility of their findings and conclusions presented.”